RouninMedia/Da3SH/README.md

 This liberates the components from JS-first Front-end Reactive Frameworks like ***Angular***, ***React***, ***Vue*** etc.

-## The Rise of Components alongside Frameworks
+## The Rise of Component-based Architecture alongside Frameworks

 The paradigm of component-based web architecture - which evolved in the 2010s alongside the rise of the giant Front-End Frameworks - has defined its place amongst the schools of web-architecture.